 It’s always exciting to explore a city from above, right?
 Rome is the ideal place to do this since it was built on seven hills and as such it’s filled with unique vantage spots that give out onto various parts of the city.

-Here’s s a list of my favourite panoramic spots in Rome.
+Here’s s a list of my favorite panoramic spots in Rome.

 One of the best panoramic points that you shouldn’t miss on your trip to Rome is the Gianicolo terrace, just above the popular Trastevere district.
 Being the second highest hill in the city, Gianicolo offers some of the most diverse views, spanning from the Pantheon to the St. Peter’s Basilica.
 Grab a beer from the kiosk and enjoy the view guarded by the famous statue of Garibaldi.